 Let CIPO help

-CIPO can provide information about IP that people can use to develop their IP strategies and can offer assistance in navigating CIPO's databases.
+CIPO can provide information about IP that people can use to develop their IP strategies and can offer assistance in navigating its databases.

-CIPO also maintains lists of registered trade-mark agents, registered patent agents, and agents who specialize in industrial designs, if you wish to hire someone to assist you.
+CIPO also maintains lists of registered trademark agents and registered patent agents you can hire to assist you.
 Hiring a registered agent is not mandatory, but is highly recommended.